SpectralOps/vscode-extension/README.md

 - Sign up and get your SpectralOps account [here.](https://get.spectralops.io/signup) If you already have an account, sign in and do the next step.
 - From Settings -> Organization, copy your DSN.
-- In Visual Studio Code, set your DSN in the SpectralOps extension.
+- Set your DSN in the SpectralOps extension.
+- In the extension configuration set the engines you would like to run and tags to include.

 ## Usage